Zidane912/microservicesapp/README.md

 Service 1 was used to both display and utilise get and post requests from the other services.
 This was start off by performing a get request from service 2.

 2. Service 2:
-This service contained a list of names for rpg roles such as Hero or Healer and the like upto ten items and to grab an item from this list a randint dependency was imprted.
+This service contained a list of names for rpg roles such as Hero or Healer and the like upto ten items and to grab an item from this list a randint dependency was imported.
 Service 2 would generate one of these names by random.
-Thereafter service 1 would make a get reuqest to service 2 to retirve said rpg role.
+Thereafter service 1 would make a get reuqest to service 2 to retrieve said rpg role.

 3. Service 3:
 This service contained several statistic values based on what was generated from service 2. service 1, using the data generated from service 2, would make a post request to service 3 and depending on the data generated service 3 would provide a statistic for said rpg role such as 'HP: 300 MP: 3000'.

 4. Service 4:
 Service 1 would make a post request to this service that generated data based off services 2 and 3.
 So within service 1 the datas of service 2 and 3 were concatenate into a single string.
-There after this was posted to service 4 where it was split into two items in a single list thus allowing it to be indexed into the data from service 2 and the data from service 3 making both readily avaiable in service 4.
+Thereafter this was posted to service 4 where it was split into two items in a single list thus allowing it to be indexed into the data from service 2 and the data from service 3 making both readily avaiable in service 4.
 Service 4 based on the conditions of service 2 and 3 would generate a descripton of this rpg role.

 All of this is then generated and displayed on from service 1 which returns the various values from all services into the html file, below are some examples of what would be displayed: